Video: Hanlon on Dartmouth

 - In September 2013 President Hanlon announced the creation of the Society of Fellows.
 The Society will bring dozens of academics who have completed their doctoral degrees to Dartmouth to serve as postdoctoral and visiting fellows.
 More than $30 million will be invested in the program.

 - The postdoctoral and visiting fellows will bring new energy and ideas to campus while benefitting from time and mentorship to develop their research and learn the art of teaching from Dartmouth's faculty.

-- The first group of faculty fellows will be selected in 2014 and the first cohort of postdoctoral and visiting fellows will join the Society in Fall 2015.
+- The first group of faculty fellows has been selected and the first cohort of postdoctoral and visiting fellows will join the Society in Fall 2015.

 Add Mechanisms to Stimulate Greater Productivity and Risk-Taking

 - Beginning in 2014, the Office of the Provost announced 2 new seed funding programs to initiate and inspire new scholarship, research, and creativity.